Rakudajin/Clean_Data_Project/CodeBook.md

 Averages of 66 features for each activity for each subject.
 List of features consists of those features among provided, which represent means and standard deviations.

 Variable names represent the names of these features.
+Numbers are averages of normalized on [-1,1] interval features, provided by source data.

 <b>Steps of performed analysis</b> (also commented in the code):
 <ol>